Settle for Less

 What is an Offer in Compromise?

-In 1992 the IRS added an option to the tax code called an Offer in Compromise “OIC”.
-An OIC is an agreement between a taxpayer and the IRS that settles the taxpayer’s tax debt for less than the amount owed.
+In 1992 the IRS added an option to the tax code called an Offer in Compromise (OIC).
+An OIC is an agreement between a taxpayer and the IRS that settles the taxpayer’s tax portion for less than the amount owed.
 There are three types of OIC.
 Doubt as to collectability, doubt to liability and Effective tax administration.

 The simple answer is no. An Offer in Comprise may not be the best option.
 Filing an OIC is technical.
 Doing it wrong, or unknowingly thinking you are eligible can cost you time and money, not to mention the psychological toll of dealing with a problem that will not go away.

 Bankruptcy in some cases may be a better option.
-However, you need to understand what debt can be discharged.
-It is the three-two rule which pertains to when was the tax was assessed, and when were the returns filed.
-All taxreturns must be filed before you can claim bankruptcy.
+However, you need to understand what can be discharged.
+It is the three-two rule which pertains to when the tax was assessed, and when were the returns filed.
+All tax returns must be filed before you can claim bankruptcy.

-Partial Payment Plan or Non-Collectible status can often be better options than OIC.
-With a small payment, or no payment at all, you can ‘run’ the statute of limitation without an OIC.
+A partial Payment Plan or Non-Collectible status can often be better options than OIC.
+With a small payment or no payment at all, you can ‘run’ the statute of limitation without an OIC.

 Some of the things the Fresh Start Program did: